deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

 - How you do peer reviews? (core reviews, branching strategies, methodologies they follow?)
 - What programs do you have for continuous education.
 - What's the software development process that you use?
-  - How is project management handled?
-    - **Project Management and Task Management Tools**
   - How many projects could I expect to work on in a month?
   - What's the process for managing the code?
   - How long are the typical sprints?